Who is Action Volleyball and where are they based?

 Yes, you should pre-register for tryouts through our website.
 This will make the sign in process at tryouts much smoother so that we can begin on time.
 Tryout fees are non-refundable.

 You must create an account on our website and update your profile with athlete information.
 Each athlete must have their own unique account with a different email address.
+Do not sign up using the parent name.
 Once your account is created, you can visit our Shop and add tryouts to your Cart and proceed to checkout.

 What is the tryout procedure?
 How do athletes know they are selected?